conorg150/Kit12_nanopore_sequencing-pipeline/README.md

 Do not include table headers

-Example below: This can be copy and pasted straight from excel into the text editor you want to use (I use emacs).
-It does not matter if the names and numbers are not perfectly aligned provided they are seperated by a 'tab'
+Example below: This can be copy and pasted straight from excel into the text editor you want to use.

 |strain | barcode|
 |---|---|